edvinand/custom_ble_service_example/README.md

 }
 ```

 However, all this will be for nothing if we do not allow the peer to actually write and/or read from the characteristic value.
-This is done by adding two lines to ble_cus_init() in ble_cus.c before the call to sd_ble_gatts_service_add(...)
+This is done by adding two lines to custom_value_char_add() in ble_cus.c before the call to sd_ble_gatts_service_add(...)
 ```C
 /* This code belongs in custom_value_char_add() in ble_cus.c */
     ...